joshrotenberg/release-test-project/SETUP_RELEASE_PLEASE_PROMPT.md

 ## The Prompt

 I need help setting up release-please for automated releases in my Rust multi-workspace project.
+I'm starting with a fresh git history (removing .git and recreating the GitHub repo) to ensure all commits follow conventional commit format from the beginning.

+**Important Context:**
+- I'm starting fresh - will delete `.git` directory and recreate the GitHub repository
+- All commits from the very first one MUST follow conventional commit format
-This replaces any existing release-plz setup which doesn't work with unpublished packages.
+- This replaces any existing release-plz setup which doesn't work with unpublished packages

 Please help me:
 1. Analyze my current workspace structure
 2. Create the necessary release-please configuration files
 3. Set up the GitHub Actions workflow
+4. Guide me through the initial git setup with proper commit messages
-4. Ensure proper dependency cascading between workspace members
+5. Ensure proper dependency cascading between workspace members
-5. Fix any common issues

 Here's what I need you to do: